Cartel seat (monument)

 Cartel seats as monuments were the headquarters or other premises of historical, no longer existing cartels in the sense of a group of cooperating, but potentially also rival enterprises.
-Often, these associations had been syndicate cartels being an advanced form of entrepreneurial combination because of their tight organization with a common sales agency.
+Often, these associations had been syndicate cartels, being an advanced form of entrepreneurial combination because of their tight organization with a common sales agency.
 The cartel buildings had been used for secretariats, meeting rooms, sales offices, advertising agencies, research departments and further more.
 Many such historical buildings can still be found in Europe and the United States.

 Cartel buildings as architectural remains

-In the decades between 1870 and 1945, cartels had been wide spread as organizational forms of the economy.
-While loose price cartels and other more or less informal Gentlemen's agreements" did not impose any requirements relating to fixed permanent premises, this was particularly the case with “syndicate cartels" being entrepreneurial combinations with centralized sales offices.
+In the decades between 1870 and 1945, cartels had been widespread as organizational forms of the economy.
+While loose price cartels and other more or less informal gentlemen's agreements" did not impose any requirements relating to fixed permanent premises, this was particularly the case with “syndicate cartels" being entrepreneurial combinations with centralized sales offices.
 Hundreds of administrative employees could work in such cartel establishments.
 The respective buildings were regularly stately, often representative and richly decorated with façade ornaments.
 In Europe, despite substantial war losses and demolitions, many of these cartel buildings are still preserved.
 Mostly, however, they have become simpler in their appearance, because later owners did not restore the original ornaments (easily recognizable at the headquarters of the Potash Syndicate (Stassfurt and Berlin, Germany) and of the Comptoir de Longwy, France).

 To the monument category of large cartel seats, one could add the buildings also of historic economic planning associations, which are considered to be similar to a cartel.
 They existed mainly before and during the Second World War.